-In its pre-filing consultation, beginning in May 2008, the licensee consulted with the Forest Service, FWS, the U.S. Environmental Protection Agency, U.S. Bureau of Indian Affairs, U.S. Bureau of Reclamation, BLM, Colorado Water Conservation Board, Colorado Department of Public Works, Colorado Division of Water Resources, Colorado State Historical Office of Archaeology and Historic Preservation, multiple tribal organizations, and more than 150 public interest groups.
+In its pre-filing consultation, beginning in May 2008, the licensee consulted with the Forest Service, U.S. Fish and Wildlife Service (FWS), the U.S. Environmental Protection Agency, U.S. Bureau of Indian Affairs, U.S. Bureau of Reclamation, U.S. Bureau of Land Management, Colorado Water Conservation Board, Colorado Department of Public Works, Colorado Division of Water Resources, Colorado State

+Historical Office of Archaeology and Historic Preservation, multiple tribal organizations, and more than 150 public interest groups.
 Denver Water issued notice that the initial consultation document was available for review on June 18, 2008; hosted a site visit on July 29, 2008; and held three public meetings, two occurring on July 29, 2008, and one on July 30, 2008.
 The Forest Service requested Denver Water conduct nine studies to inform development of the draft license application.
 Denver Water did not agree to implement the studies, and the Forest Service referred the dispute to FERC's Office of Energy Projects for resolution.
 Denver Water submitted its response for dispute resolution to FERC on June 16, 2009.
 FERC provided a decision on the Forest Service study request on November 30, 2009, concluding that the nine requested studies did not need to be adopted as part of the proposed license amendment process.